 A: The entries in the PL need to be manually completed by the user including the provider who identified the problem.
-And the provider must enter problems that are within their scope of practice.
+The entries in the PL are not specifically diagnoses.
+Anyone can enter the problems whether they are the one who identified it, or the persons served identifies.
+This direction has changed since the onset of the use of PL.
+DBH has received guidance clarifying that a problem can be entered outside of your scope of practice.

 PQ48: Is it possible to get a list of R-codes that are appropriate for Licensed Mental Health practitioners to use?
-From my understanding R-codes are Medical codes used by physicians, and seem to capture a single symptom.
+From my understanding R-codes are medical codes used by physicians, and seem to capture a single symptom.
 So far we've been discouraging use of these codes due to them not capturing medical necessity for services beyond a short-term skill building type of thing.
 However, we have had some situations where other DSM & SDOH codes don't seem to capture the issue and there have been requests to use R-codes in those situations.